Telecominfraproject/wlan-cloud-ucentralgw/README.md

 the following in order to use the gateway:
 - A DigiCert certificate that you will call `cert.pem`
 - A DigiCert key that goes with that certificate.
 Please call this `key.pem`
-- The Digicert root certificate that you will find [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem)
+- The DigiCert root certificate that you will find [here](https://github.com/Telecominfraproject/wlan-cloud-ucentralgw/blob/main/certificates/root.pem)

 You will need to upgrade your device to the latest firmware.
-Once updated, you will need to copy the 3 files mentionned above in the `/etc/ucentral` directory.
+Once updated, you will need to copy the 3 files mentioned above in the `/etc/ucentral` directory.
 You will need to modify the `/etc/config-shadow/ucentral` file with your hostname.
 At which point, you should be able to restart the uCentral client with `/etc/init.d/ucentral restart`.
 Then the command `logread -f` should tell you if you device was able to connect to the gateway.

 #### Server key entry
 The gateway needs to encrypt information from time to time.
 In order to do so, it must have a crypto key.
 This key can be any of the keys you are already using.
 You must keep that keep secret and always use it.
-In the configutation, this is the entry
+In the configuration, this is the entry

 ```asm